 Despite its name, at its heart, The Hartford Financial Services Group is an insurer with a range of commercial and personal property/casualty insurance and financial products.
-Its commercial property/casualty operations include auto, liability, workers' compensation policies, as well as group benefits and specialty commercial coverage for large companies.
+Its commercial operations include auto, liability, workers' compensation policies, as well as group benefits and specialty commercial coverage for large companies.
 The Hartford also offers consumer homeowners and auto coverage.
-Through its wealth management division, the company offers financial services such as mutual funds.
-The Hartford, in business since 1810, sells its products through a network of independent agents and brokerages.
+It has been the direct auto and home insurance writer for AARP's members for more than 30 years.
+Through its mutual fund division, the company offers wealth management products and services.
+The Hartford, in business since 1810, sells products through a network of independent agents and brokerages.

 The Hartford's core operations revolve around property/casualty offerings, which are split up into commercial and consumer divisions.
 Other operating divisions include the group benefits unit and the mutual funds business.
 Altogether, its divisions serve some 18 million individuals.

-The firm's Talcott Resolution unit manages remaining runoff (not actively marketed) annuity and institutional life offerings; group life products continue to be offered through the group benefits division.
+The firm's Talcott Resolution unit manages remaining runoff annuity and institutional life offerings; group life products continue to be offered through the group benefits division.

 The Hartford writes business for customers throughout the US from some 100 offices.
 While the US accounts for some 80% of revenues, the company also has operations in international countries.